Heisenberg picture

-In physics, the Heisenberg picture or Heisenberg representation is a formulation (largely due to Werner Heisenberg in 1925) of quantum mechanics in which the operators (observables and others) incorporate a dependency on time, but the state vectors are time-independent, an arbitrary fixed basis rigidly underlying the theory.
+In physics, the Heisenberg picture or Heisenberg representation is a formulation (largely due to Werner Heisenberg in 1925) of quantum mechanics in which observables incorporate a dependency on time, but the states are time-independent.
+It stands in contrast to the Schrödinger picture in which observables are constant and the states evolve in time.

-It stands in contrast to the Schrödinger picture in which the operators are constant, instead, and the states evolve in time.
-The two pictures only differ by a basis change with respect to time-dependency, which corresponds to the difference between active and passive transformations.
-The Heisenberg picture is the formulation of matrix mechanics in an arbitrary basis, in which the Hamiltonian is not necessarily diagonal.

-It further serves to define a third, hybrid, picture, the interaction picture.
+It further serves to define a third, hybrid picture, the interaction picture.